 Dorrance Brooks (d.
-1918), is an African American soldier who died in France shortly before the end of World War I.
+1918), was an African American soldier who died in France shortly before the end of World War I.

 A native of Harlem and the son of a Civil War veteran, Brooks was a Private First Class in the 15th Infantry.